intuitem/ciso-assistant-community/README.md

 - leave the reporting formatting and sanity check to CISO assistant and focus on your fixes,
 - balance controls implementation and compliance follow-up

+CISO Assistant is developed and maintained by [intuitem](https://intuitem.com/), a French 🇫🇷 company specialized in Cyber Security, Cloud and Data/AI.

 ## Quick Start 🚀

 > [!TIP]